helloworld-UwU/agar3000/README.md

 Do you think that automated colony counting isn't for you🤨?
 Are your plates too tough for a machine?!
 Try our new agar3000!

+# Requirements
+## Images
+1. Images can be taken by any  camera including camera of your smartphone.
+2. Images should be captured on an even background under sufficient illumination
+3. Condensat and other inperfection on a lid could cause incorrect results.
+Tool has certain tolerance to bubbles
+4. Plate has occupie most of the image

+Maybe for workflow?
+6. Recomended minimal resolution: 2048x2048.
+Higher resolution will not improve results
+7. Tool supports jpg and png formats

+## Hardware
+Agar3000 can be run on any x86 systems.
+It can also engage your GPU what significantly speed up computations.
+For GPU

 <img src="img34.png"/>
 <img src="img22.png"/>